yappie/simple-php-fpm-nginx/README.md

-This creates `/home/http` directory that will serve PHP-enabled sites (currently for *Ubuntu* ONLY).
+This creates `/home/http` directory that will serve PHP-enabled sites via pre-configured nginx and php-fpm (currently for *Ubuntu* ONLY).

 For example: